 Here are some of the things we will be doing and learning about this term:

-We’ll be using our Pie Corbett work to look at different stories.
-We will learn them and then innovate them to become our own versions.
+We’ll be using our Pie Corbett work to read and learn ‘Vlad and the Florence Nightingale Adventure’.
+We will then innovate the story to write our own version.

 | Number and Place Value